markveillette/rpi_sprinkler/README.md

     0      6,18        *             *         *        /usr/bin/python2.7 /home/pi/rpi_sprinkler/run_sprinkler.py
 ```

 Where the "6,18" in the hour column and *'s everywhere else means to run at 6:00 and 18:00 local time every day.
 Notice that we included the full paths to both python2.7 and the run_sprinkler.py script (if you have the script in a different location make sure to modify the path).
-The Linux environment that a crontab run is typically very minimal, so it's safe not to assume anything about your $PATH or other environment variables.
+The Linux environment in which a crontab runs is typically very minimal, so it's safe not to assume anything about your $PATH or other environment variables.

 This example will run at 12pm every Monday, Wednesday and Friday:
 ```